sudemo/Programmer-s-self-cultivation/README.md

-# pythondev
+# Programmer-s-self-cultivation
-this is for python test
+this is for  test